AI Dungeon Master - Procedural Adventure - xelsed.ai

 }

-Fills the entire canvas with dark grey to represent the cave interior
+Fills the entire canvas with dark grey as the cave's base color

 let x = map(i, 0, 9, width * 0.1, width * 0.9);